metaforx/djangocms-rest/docs/how-to/01-configuration.rst

 Configuration
 =============

-django CMS REST provides various configuration options to customize its behavior.
+djangocms-rest provides various configuration options to customize its behavior.
 This guide covers all available settings.

 Django REST Framework Settings
 -----------------------------